stele99/pvForecast/README.md

-# Photovolatik Forecast Module for IP-Symcon
+# Photovoltaik Forecast Module for IP-Symcon
 PV Forecast with weather Data from DWD

 ___